halyusa16/bigquery-usage-monitor/README.md

 ## Dashboard Overview

 This repository contains a documentation and analysis for BigQuery usage monitoring dashboard.
-The dashboard provides insights into query costs, user behavior, and usage patterns across the team, to drive cost awareness across team members.
+There was a time where our BigQuery reached the query usage limit, and the whole data division was down, because it wont run any query for some times.
+So, this dashboard provides insights into query costs, user behavior, and usage patterns across the team, to drive cost awareness across team members.

 ---